Skip to content

 Prologue

 We, RISC Software GmbH, are a research and development company.
-We connect research with applications in practice.
-Our approach in development projects is clear – use agile methods to create individual software solutions for users that are goal and value-oriented.
-But how do agile methods work in classical research projects?
-This report presents a simple case study on how a selection of agile methods were used in a research project under difficult circumstances to achieve improvement.
+We combine research with practical applications.
+Our way of working in development projects is clear – we use agile methods to create individual software solutions for users in a goal- and value-oriented manner.
+But how do agile methods work in traditional research projects?
+This report shows a simple case study of how a selection of agile methods were used in a research project under difficult circumstances in order to achieve an improvement.

-One more thing: This case study shows problems that occurred in a project.
+One more thing: this case study shows problems that occurred in a project.
 Projects are carried out by people – our colleagues.
-And that’s why it’s important to handle the information we receive in a non-judgmental manner.
-We are all not machines and that’s a good thing
+And that’s why it’s important that we handle the information we receive without judgment.
+None of us are machines and that’s a good thing.

 September 1, 2020

-I received an email regarding a project where various problems are approaching.
-Specifically, there are concerns that the project may not be completed on time and that employee satisfaction is suffering.
-With this knowledge, I arrange a meeting with the project team as soon as possible.
+I receive an email regarding a project that is experiencing various problems.
+Specifically, there are concerns that the project might not be completed on time and that employee satisfaction is suffering.
+Knowing this, I arrange a meeting with the project team as soon as possible.

 September 2, 2020

 I’m sitting in a meeting room.
-With me, the project team.
-Consisting of data scientists, developers, project coordinators, and someone from the “executive floor.”
-Of course, with enough distance.
-Corona is still around, unfortunately.
-I see some desperate faces and in some, a spark of hope that we can make a difference.
+With me the project team.
+Consisting of data scientists, developers, project coordinators and someone from the “executive floor”.
+With enough distance, of course.
+Corona still exists, unfortunately.
+I see some desperate faces and in some a spark of hope that we can make a difference.
 I’m not so sure anymore.
-I just realized that it’s a research project.
-My pulse rises.
-My experience is limited to agile methods in customer projects in the industrial environment.
-How well these fit with research projects – no idea.
-Also, I have no understanding of the topic.
-I’m sitting in front of professionals – definitely not my league.
+I’ve just discovered that it’s a research project.
+My pulse is racing.
+My experience is limited to agile methods in customer projects in an industrial environment.
+I have no idea how well these apply to research projects.
+I also have no understanding of the topic.
+There are professionals sitting in front of me – that’s definitely out of my league.

 I start asking my usual questions.
 Mainly W-questions.
-Where’s the rub?
-Why is it there?
-What would you like to be different?… Gradually a picture emerges.
+Where does the shoe pinch?
+Why does it pinch?
+What would you like to be different?…..
+Gradually a picture emerges.
 My notes after a few minutes:

 September 7, 2020

 The same round as a few days ago.
-I have brought along some suggestions, which will be discussed with the team.
+I have a few suggestions in my luggage, which will be discussed with the team.

-Until now, content coordination was taken over by a project coordinator.
-However, due to her involvement in research activities and the associated organizational overhead, she cannot devote enough time, so a Product Owner is appointed.
-The project coordinator essentially assumes the role of a stakeholder and provides a primary vision that corresponds to the research application.
-The Product Owner develops the product goals and requirements.
-Up to here, there is hardly any difference from conventional product development.
+Up to now, a project coordinator has been responsible for coordinating the content.
+However, as she cannot devote enough time to research activities and the associated organizational overhead, a product owner has been appointed.
+The project coordinator takes on the role of a stakeholder, so to speak, and sets a primary vision that corresponds to the research proposal.
+The product owner develops the product goals and requirements.
+Up to this point, there is hardly any difference to conventional product development.

-One small thing is different: in conventional projects, a Product Owner collects feedback from users and incorporates it into further product development.
-In a research project, this shifts to another group of people – the researchers.
+One small thing is different: in conventional projects, a product owner collects feedback from users and incorporates this into further product development.
+In a research project, this is shifted to another group of people – the researchers.
 In our case, the data scientists.
-Product Owner, project coordinator, and data scientists jointly determine the further research-relevant path.
-The Product Owner then develops the next goals and requirements for the developers.
+The product owner, project coordinator and data scientists jointly determine the further research-relevant path.
+The product owner then develops the next goals and requirements for the developers.

-Measure 2: Cadences and a few associated “minor matters”
+Measure 2: Cadences and a few related “little things”

-The communication within the entire team should be more focused and active.
-Especially necessary is a regular exchange among the subteams.
+Communication within the entire team should be more focused and active.
+Above all, a regular exchange between the sub-teams is necessary.
 We set a weekly meeting.
-The initial idea is a hybrid of events known to us from Scrum:
+In terms of content, the initial idea is a hybrid of events that we are familiar with from Scrum:

-- Refinement – what is demanded and why?
+• Refinement – what is required and why?

 Why only 1 meeting and why every week?
-We want to make small changes and keep the time spent in meetings low.
-At least it’s easier to coordinate if only one appointment per week is scheduled.
+We want to make small changes and keep the time spent in meetings to a minimum.
+At least it is easier to coordinate if only 1 meeting per week is planned.

-- the previously linear approach is changed to an iterative-incremental development
+• the previously linear procedure is changed to an iterative-incremental development

-- better measurability of development speed and increase in predictability
+• Better measurability of development speed and increased predictability

-- hopefully, we quickly get measurable feedback on whether our measures work
+• we will hopefully quickly receive measurable feedback on whether our measures are working

 Measure 3: Transparency

-There is already a backlog in the project with the vision until the end of 2020 and a Kanban board for both developers and data scientists together.
-Yet, a status is not quickly and easily ascertainable, and thus predictability also suffers regarding achieving the goals by the end of 2020.
+The project already has a backlog with a vision for the end of 2020 and a Kanban board for the developers and data scientists to work together.
+Nevertheless, it is not possible to quickly and easily determine the status of the project, which means that it is difficult to predict when targets will be achieved by the end of 2020.

 We divide the board into several areas:

-- The subteams (data scientists and developers) each get their own board, as they also have different rhythms and processes.
+• The sub-teams (data scientists and developers) each have their own board, as they also have different rhythms and processes.

-That’s it for now.
-The measures were jointly defined.
-A few days later, an initial refinement is conducted, and the existing tasks are integrated into the new process.
-The “weeklies” take place, and there is much discussion.
-Gradually, a change is noticeable.
-Let’s jump to the end of the year.
+That was it.
+The measures were defined together.
+A few days later, an initial refinement is carried out and the existing tasks are integrated into the new process.
+The “weeklies” take place and there is a lot of discussion.
+Slowly, however, you notice a change.
+Let’s take a leap in time to the end of the year.

 A lot has happened.
 Not in the agreed process.
-That was barely touched.
-But quite a bit can be seen in the Kanban boards.
-Also, today is a special day.
-The project is ending.
-Three weeks earlier than originally planned, but there are reasons that make this necessary.
+That was hardly touched.
+But a lot can be seen on the Kanban boards.
+Today is also a special day.
+The project is coming to an end.
+3 weeks earlier than originally planned, but there are reasons that make this necessary.

-The good news: the contents of the research application have been met.
-Barely – yes, one must be honest, but they were met.
-Three months ago, the team’s statement was rather pessimistic about reaching the goal by the end of December 2020!
-Eagerly, I conduct an evaluation and look at the metrics:
+The good news: the contents of the research proposal were fulfilled.
+Barely – yes, you have to be that honest, but they were fulfilled.
+Three months ago, the team’s statement was rather pessimistic until the end of December 2020!
+I’m excited to do an evaluation and look at the metrics:

 Figure 1: Cumulative Flow Diagram